HMS Barbara (1806): British service

 Three days later, Barbara was in the company of the privateer Hawke, of Hastings.
 (Note: This was the privateer Hawke, of 86 tons (bm), four to six 6-pounder carronades, and under the command of John Phillips, which had received her letter of marque on 27 June 1811.)
 Two gigs from Hawke captured the Danish privateer Aalberg and recaptured her prize near Laeso despite fire from the guns of three Danish gunboats and ten privateers.
 The recaptured vessel was the Prussian bark Emma.

-On 23 November Barbara captured the Danish brig Wenskabet.
+On 23 November 1813 Barbara captured the Danish brig Wenskabet.
 Four days later she captured Minerva.
 Sometime thereafter Barbara returned to Britain.
 In her nine months in the Baltic she captured or destroyed 2,544 tons (bm) of shipping, and captured 136 seamen.

 Fate

 Barbara returned to Plymouth and was paid off in June 1814.
 (Morgan resigned his commission in July to return to Gothenburg to salvage what he could of his affairs following the bankruptcy of his prize agents there.)
-Barbara was offered for sale at Woolwich on 9 February 1815, and was sold on that day for £610.
+Barbara was offered for sale at Woolwich on 9 February 1815, was sold on that day and fetched £610.